 I was devastated.
 She was basically telling me I was sick and there was nothing that could be done until I was… sicker?
 When I shared my frustration at the lack of preventative care, she told me she could just put me on supplemental hormones now, if I wanted.
 Prior to my appointment I had been reading about healing autoimmune disease through diet and lifestyle changes.
 I mentioned this to her she laughed at me.
 I left her office crying that day and vowed to take matters into my own hands.

 It got better.

 I started on the Autoimmune Paleo diet and started feeling much better.
 I was eventually diagnosed with hashimotos, alopecia, PCOS, SIBO and endometriosis.
 No wonder I had been feeling so crappy!
 The migraines, bloating, constipation, brutal period pain, and hair loss all stemmed from a severe imbalance in my body.
 It was through changing my diet, taking herbal supplements, changing my lifestyle and deepening my spiritual practices that I was able to rebalance and find healing.

 After learning the power of food and how broken both our food and healthcare systems are, I decided to go back to school to study nutrition.
-I opened my practice at the end of 2018 and have worked dozens of women to heal their autoimmune and gut issues since then.
+I opened my practice at the end of 2018 and have worked with over 100 women to heal their autoimmune and gut issues since then.
 I also run a group coaching program, The Rooted Way, which helps women recenter and build community while reversing autoimmunity.

 If you haven’t yet, make sure you snag my Free 7-Day Meal Plan!